-The founders of Tourism Currents are Becky McCray and Sheila Scarborough, joined by Leslie McLellan in 2012.
-With their combined knowledge and experience, they share an impressive history of being involved in the arenas of social media, travel and business ownership.
+The founders of Tourism Currents are Sheila Scarborough and Becky McCray, joined by Leslie McLellan in 2012.
+With their combined knowledge and experience, they share an impressive history in social media, tourism, and small business ownership.

 How It Started: Two Women Have an Idea

 Becky and Sheila met, online of course, through “open mic” night on Liz Strauss’ Successful Blog.
 They met in person for the first time at the 2008 South by Southwest Interactive (SXSWi) tech conference, and their common interests developed into a friendship almost immediately.

 In 2008, both attended Liz’s SOBcon (Successful Online Businesses, now called GeniusShared) conference.
 The following year, Becky came to SOBcon armed with a notebook full of possible business ideas, including a travel/tourism/social media education project she hoped to collaborate on with Sheila.

 The Power to Reach Visitors Worldwide

 Becky was tired of watching small towns struggle.
 She understood that social media was a powerful way for any town or tourism partner to compete and reach out globally, but first they had to learn how to do it.
 Sheila knew that both consumer and business travel media was shifting from print to online, so they combined forces and started thinking about how they could teach what they knew to others.